-95. Minor solid waste generation is foreseen during practical classes.
+97. Minor solid waste generation is foreseen during practical classes.
 This will be handled and disposed off as per prevailing law.
 The waste generation from the Precision Engineering Centre and possible disposal has been summarized below in Table-14.
 The laboratory specific waste generation from PEC has been provided in Table 15 for better clarity and understanding.

-Table-14: Summary of Total Waste Generation from Precision Engineering Centre
+Table-14:Summary of Total Waste Generation from Precision Engineering Centre

 SI.
-No. Trade Waste Generated Planned Disposal /Mitigation Measure 1 Precision Engineering Centre Machine Coolant from various machinery in laboratories about 5 liters per annum Metal Scrap= 321-358 kg/yr will be generated due to job works completed by students during practical at workshop equipment (Scrap generated from practical classes) Waste Lubricating Oil from machines 19-27 liters /annum recycle and re-use.
+No. Trade Waste Generated Planned Disposal /Mitigation Measure 1 Precision Engineering Centre Machine Coolant from various machinery in laboratories about 5 liters per annum Metal Scrap= 321-358kg/yr will be generated due to job works completed by students during practical at workshop equipment (Scrap generated from practical classes) Waste Lubricating Oil from machines 19-27liters /annum Used machine coolant will be collected by the supplier for recycle and re-use.
 It will be basically lubricating oil.
-So it may also be sold to authorized recyclers.
-2 Conventional Municipal Solid Waste About 60 kg/day The waste will be segregated, and disposal will be integrated with Bhubaneswar city waste disposal 3 E-Waste The e-waste generation will be from the operation and maintenance of computers in various sections.
+So, it may also be sold to authorized recyclers.
+Metal scrap will be collected by the supplier to recycle.
+The waste lubricating oil will be stored in plastic containers and will be sold to authorized recyclers.
+2 Conventional About 60 kg/day The waste will be segregated, and disposal will be integrated Municipal Solid Waste with Bhubaneswar city waste disposal 3 E-Waste The e-waste generation will be from the operation and maintenance of computers and electronic gadgets in various sections.
 The OSDA will have agreements with the maintenance partners to take away discarded peripherals, spare parts, discarded old computers for possible reuse and recycle.

-^{}Specific generation from various laboratories of PEC detailed in Table-16.
+^{}Specific generation from various laboratories of PEC detailed in Table-15.

 Source: Odisha Skill Development Authority